-- (1) A laundry must comply with the requirements of the Health Act (Laundries and Bathrooms)Regulations and the Building Code. - (2) Where, in any building, a laundry is situated adjacent to a kitchen or a room where food is stored or consumed, the laundry shall be separated from the kitchen by a wall extending from the floor to the roof or ceiling, unless otherwise approved. - (3) Where there is an opening between a laundry and a kitchen or other room where food is stored or consumed, the opening shall- - (a) not be more than 1,220 millimetres wide; and - (b) have a door which when closed shall completely fill the opening.
+- (1) A laundry must comply with the requirements of the Health Act (Laundries and Bathrooms)Regulations and the Building Code. - (2) Where, in any building, a laundry is situated adjacent to a kitchen or a room where food is stored or consumed, the laundry shall be separated from the kitchen by a wall extending from the floor to the roof or ceiling, unless otherwise approved. - (3) Where there is an opening between a laundry and a kitchen or other room where food is stored or consumed, the opening shall- - (a) not be more than 1,220 millimetres wide; and - (b) have a door which when closed shall completely fill the opening. - (4) A person shall not use or occupy, or permit to be used or occupied, a dwelling house without a laundry that- - (a) is properly enclosed and roofed; - (b) is adequately lined with an impervious material; - (c) has a floor of concrete or other approved impervious material of an approved thickness;

-- (4) A person shall not use or occupy, or permit to be used or occupied, a dwelling house without a laundry that- - (a) is properly enclosed and roofed; - (b) is adequately lined with an impervious material; - (c) has a floor of concrete or other approved impervious material of an approved thickness; - (d) is properly surfaced, with an even fall to a floor waste unless otherwise approved, suitably trapped and discharging to- - (i) the sewer of a licensed water service operator; or - (ii) an on-site waste water disposal system of a type approved as approved by the local government; and - (e) is provided with adequate ventilation. - (5) In the case of a single occupancy dwelling, the laundry referred to in subclause (1) shall have- - (a) either- - (i) two wash troughs; - (ii) a washing machine and either a wash trough or a sink; and - (b) a clothes drying facility comprising either a mechanical clothes dryer or not less than 20 metres of clothes line erected externally. - (6) All wash troughs, sinks and washing machines shall be- - (a) in a laundry and connected to an adequate supply of hot and cold water; and - (b) installed to manufacturer's specifications, and all wash troughs shall have a capacity of at least 36 litres. - (7) Sole or multiple occupancy units, each being a separate dwelling, shall have- - (a) laundry facilities, in accordance with the Building Code, for the exclusive use of the occupants of each unit; or - (b) a separate laundry, with communal laundry facilities in accordance with the Building Code, for up to 4 sole occupancy units that do not have their own laundry facilities.
+- (d) is properly surfaced, with an even fall to a floor waste unless otherwise approved, suitably trapped and discharging to- - (i) the sewer of a licensed water service operator; or - (ii) an on-site waste water disposal system of a type approved as approved by the local government; and - (e) is provided with adequate ventilation. - (5) The laundry referred to in subclause (1) must conform to the provisions of the Building Code and the Health Act (Laundries and Bathrooms) Regulations. - (6) In the case of a single occupancy dwelling, the laundry referred to in subclause (1) shall have- - (a) either- - (i) two wash troughs; - (ii) a washing machine and either a wash trough or a sink; and - (b) a clothes drying facility comprising either a mechanical clothes dryer or not less than 20 metres of clothes line erected externally. - (7) All wash troughs, sinks and washing machines shall be- - (a) in a laundry and connected to an adequate supply of hot and cold water; and - (b) installed to manufacturer's specifications, and all wash troughs shall have a capacity of at least 36 litres. - (8) Sole or multiple occupancy units, each being a separate dwelling, shall have- - (a) laundry facilities, in accordance with the Building Code, for the exclusive use of the occupants of each unit; or - (b) a separate laundry, with communal laundry facilities in accordance with the Building Code, for up to 4 sole occupancy units that do not have their own laundry facilities.